Supportive Oligonucleotide Technique (SOT)

 The figure shows an example of a pathogen such as the Lyme bacteria.
 Inside the cell nucleus (yellow), bacterial DNA is used to transcribe messenger RNA (mRNA).
 The mRNA is sent out of the nucleus into the main part of the cell, the cytoplasm.
 It is there that mRNA is used to join amino acids together into proteins that are essential for a variety of bacterial activities, including reproduction.
 SOT works by creating a short segment of complementary DNA in the lab that binds to the specific mRNA segments and prevents the bacteria from making essential proteins, essentially shutting off bacterial replication.
 Unable to replicate, the bacteria is unable to cause disease.

 This video explains SOT in visual detail.
-Though is describes SOT for cancer therapy rather than treatment of infections, the techniques are essentially the same.
+Though it describes SOT for cancer therapy rather than treatment of infections, the techniques are essentially the same.
 This Facebook group, S.O.T. for Lyme, EBV & Co-infections (supportive oligonucleotide therapy), is a great resource for additional information.
 Another good source is The Genesis Center's Lyme Page.

 Years of clinical experience from around the world are showing that long term suppression of treated viruses or Lyme is likely (but not guaranteed) and that symptoms associated with these diseases are usually greatly diminished or eliminated.

-Ordering an SOT costs about $1500.
-The initial PrimeSpot test is $1,350, though you can avoid this cost by providing a confirmation of infection from a recognized US lab with the last 6 months.
+Labwork costs.
+The initial PrimeSPOT test is $1,350, though you can avoid this cost by providing a confirmation of infection from a recognized US lab with the last 6 months.
 Follow-up PrimeSPOTs within 6-months are only $200.